 We do our best to meet the expectations and preferences of both our teachers and host schools.
 But please note that there are many different factors such as teaching subject, open positions, schools’ preferences, timing, and licensure, which affect the result of placement efforts directly.
 Being flexible will definitely expedite the placement process.

 GEC will assist you to arrange a temporary housing close to your host school until you are settled.
 For a permanent housing most teachers prefer renting or sharing an apartment.
 Teachers are responsible for housing costs for the duration of their time in the United States.

 It’s a requirement of the J1 visa that exchange visitors must have sufficient financial resources for the expenses of each accompanying family member on a J2 visa.
-You will face with significant additional costs such as food, insurance, childcare, housing for each additional person you bring.
+You will face significant additional costs such as food, insurance, childcare, and housing for each additional person you bring.
 It is highly recommended you bring your family after you have successfully settled into your new environment and feel ready to cover the costs of additional family members with your salary.

 First of all, employment contracts specify the annual salary teachers will get.
-Unless otherwise specified, term of employment for teachers is 10 months in the USA.
+Unless otherwise specified, the term of employment for teachers is 10 months in the USA.
 Teacher payroll schedules vary district-to-district: some allow teachers to spread their 10-month salary over 12 months, while others don’t give any paycheck during the summer months.

-As a program requirement you must have a degree equivalent to U.S. Bachelors’ degree in either education or the academic subject field in which you intend to teach.
+As a program requirement, you must have a degree equivalent to U.S. Bachelor’s degree in either education or the academic subject field in which you intend to teach.
 To prove this equivalency, you must obtain a “course by course” report for professional licensure from a registered Credential Evaluation Services Company.

 You don’t need to get a Credential Evaluation Report IF;